 Sexual harassment of students is prohibited.
-Any person, including a district employee or agent, or student, engages in sexual harassment whenever they make sexual advances, requests sexual favors, and engages in other verbal or physical conduct of a sexual or sex-based nature, imposed on the basis of sex, that:
+Any person, including a District employee or agent, or student, engages in sexual harassment whenever they make sexual advances, requests sexual favors, and engages in other verbal or physical conduct of a sexual or sex-based nature, imposed on the basis of sex, that:

 - 1. Denies or limits the provision of educational aid, benefits, services, or treatment; or that makes such conduct a condition of a student's academic status; or - 2.
 Has the purpose or effect of: - a.
 Substantially interfering with a student's educational environment; - b.
 Creating an intimidating, hostile, or offensive educational environment; - c.
 Depriving a student of educational aid, benefits, services, or treatment; or - d.
-Submitting to or rejection of such conduct the basis for academic decisions affecting a student.
+Basing academic decisions, affecting a student, on the student's submission to or rejection of such conduct.